s9ik3/HA-casa-energy/README.en.md

 All configuration happens through a graphical interface — no YAML to write, no SQL query to edit.

-## Why

-This integration was built as a UI-based alternative to the manual YAML templates/SQL sensors distributed in the [Casa Weather Card](https://github.com/s9ik3/HA-casa-weather-card) repository, for those who'd rather configure everything from a form instead of editing files.

 ## Installation

 ### Via HACS (custom repository)